Lowcoder Documentation

 Since Lowcoder v2.1.6 we publish the OpenAPI Specification and the Swagger Documentation automatically.

-Swagger Documentation: <Lowcoder-Location>/api/docs/webjars/swagger-ui/index.html#
+Swagger Documentation: <Lowcoder-Location>/api/docs/webjars/swagger-ui/index.html

-OpenAPI Specification: <Lowcoder-Location>/api/docs/api-docs
+OpenAPI Specification: <Lowcoder-Location>/api/docs/openapi.json

 Using Lowcoder API - inside Lowcoder Apps